Agenda

 Iran

-- Evolution of the U.S. embargo and impact of JCPOA withdrawal
+- Evolution of the U.S. embargo since JCPOA withdrawal

 - Other, overlapping sanctions: IRGC, SDGT, NPWMD, etc.